 Apple goes Hollywood

 Siri, on the other hand, still lags behind rivals like Google Assistant and Amazon’s Alexa.
-The fluid conversation Scorsese has with his phone in this ad still isn’t possible, given Siri’s current state.
+Apple added new Siri voices in iOS 14.5, and continues to make the virtual assistant sound more human.
+However, the fluid conversation Scorsese has with his phone in this ad still isn’t possible, given Siri’s current state.

 Do you remember the first wave of Siri commercials for the iPhone 4s?
 Were you impressed by Siri when you first used it?
 Let us know in the comments below.